Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 \subsection{Gapped momentum states in liquids in the Maxwell-Frenkel approach}

 The dispersion relation for transverse modes in liquids involving a gap in $k$-space was derived in generalized hydrodynamics mentioned above.
-In this approach, the hydrodynamic transverse current correlation function is generalized to include large $k$ and $\omega$ \cite{boon}.
-Assuming that the shear viscosity function $K$, the memory function for transverse current correlation function, exponentially decays with time $\tau$, gives a resonant frequency in the transverse current correlation function.
-If we now identify $K$ at short times with the square of transverse sound velocity $c^2$, the resonant frequency has a gap in $k$-space.
+In this approach, the hydrodynamic transverse current correlation function is generalized to include large $k$ and $\omega$ \cite{boon}, as discussed in section \ref{hydrodyn} in more detail.
 Around the same time, the $k$-gap was first mentioned on the basis of results of molecular dynamics simulations, where the calculated peaks of transverse current correlation functions were seen at large $k$ but not at low \cite{verlet}.

 However, the equation predicting the $k$-gap in liquids was written about 50 years before the generalized hydrodynamics result.
 The equation was derived by Frenkel \cite{frenkel}.
 Having written the equation, Frenkel, perhaps surprisingly, did not seek to solve it.